dfst/deepforge/docs/tutorials/creating_project.rst

 .. _WebGME: https://webgme.org
 .. _DeepForge Examples: https://github.com/deepforge-dev/examples/tree/master/cifar10

-In this tutorial, we will look into creating, importing  and exporting `DeepForge` projects.
-Built on top of WebGME_, `DeepForge` projects natively support version control, branching and collaborative editing.
+In this tutorial, we will look into creating, importing, and exporting DeepForge projects.
+Built on top of WebGME_, DeepForge projects natively support version control, branching, and collaborative editing.

-Creating a new Project
+Creating a New Project
 ----------------------

-In order to create a new project, open `DeepForge` webpage on your browser as shown below (Here, we open a local deployment of `DeepForge` at http://localhost:8888 ):
+To create a new project, first open DeepForge in your browser as shown below.
+In this example, I will be connecting to a local deployment of DeepForge at http://localhost:8888:

 .. figure:: open_project.png
     :align: center

     DeepForge Start Page

-As shown in the figure above, the interface loads the existing projects in the deployment from there you can either navigate to an existing project or create a new one.
+As shown in the figure above, the interface (shown above) loads the existing projects in the deployment from there you can either navigate to an existing project or create a new one.
 To create a project, click on `Create new...` button highlighted in the figure above and provide a name for your project.

 .. figure:: project_name.png
     :align: center